 As a law student, Leah was on the editorial staff of The Roger Williams University Law Review.
 She was a member of the Alternative Dispute Resolution Society, earned a certificate in mediation, and was selected to represent her law school in various mock trial and mediation competitions.
 She also worked as a student attorney for the RWU Community Justice and Legal Assistance clinic, as well as completed a judicial externship for the Honorable Bruce M. Selya of the U.S. Court of Appeals for the First Circuit.

 Leah is recognized as an AV® rated attorney by Martindale-Hubbell® and was selected by LexisNexis Martindale-Hubbell® and ALM Media for inclusion in the 2012 "New England's Women Leaders in the Law" list based on this rating.
-She was selected by her peers for inclusion in the 2012 Rhode Island Super Lawyers® Rising Stars list.
+She was selected by her peers for inclusion in the 2013 edition of Rhode Island Super Lawyers®, and the 2012 Rhode Island Super Lawyers® Rising Stars list.
 Additionally, Leah is a contributor to A Practical Guide to Discovery & Depositions in Rhode Island (First Edition, September 2010), a two-volume law manual published by Massachusetts Continuing Legal Education that addresses significant cases in Rhode Island judicial history.

-Leah serves as President of the Rhode Island Women's Bar Association and is a member of the board of directors.
-She is also a member of the American Association for Justice, the American Bar Association, the American Civil Liberties Union and American Mensa.
+Leah is a member of the Board of Governors for both the Rhode Island Association for Justice and the American Association for Justice, and is a Past President of the Rhode Island Women’s Bar Association.
+She is also a member of the American Bar Association, the American Civil Liberties Union and American Mensa.